Welcome

 For what other needs should we pray for this morning? «pause» ...
 We pray.

-We now pray for the intercession of the Blessed Mother for the grace and courage to spread the radical message of God’s unconditional love during this season of preparation.
+We now pray for the intercession of the Blessed Mother for the grace and courage to spread the radical message of God’s unconditional love to a hurting and injured world.
 We pray ...

 Hail Mary, full of grace, the Lord is with you: blessed are you among women, and blessed is the fruit of your womb, Jesus.
 Holy Mary, Mother of God, pray for us, now and at the hour of our death.
 Amen.